Who Do We Become When We Survive Our Pain?

 The Tesoros that are distributed over the different churches all have something to do with corpse parts—some junky-looking object that a dead piece of a human body has touched.
 A human body that has traveled through the worst grotesqueries anyone could think up, to the very farthest edge of the body to get to God.

 The past eight years of my life have included complicated abdominal surgery, and two new diagnoses to add to my list of chronic illnesses, before a neck injury led to weeks of excruciating pain in the hospital awaiting an operation to correct it.
-While recovering from neck surgery, I had to transition my bone-weary body off the strong opioids and anticonvulsant pain drugs I was on while hospitalized.
+While recovering from neck surgery, I had to transition my bone-weary body off the strong opioids and anticonvulsant pain drugs I was on while hospitalized, I was later forced to buy some painkillers at but I didn’t take them as often.
 I was mentally and physically exhausted and a phenomenon of confused brain chemistry meant that this process blossomed into several months of horrible anxiety and strange symptoms of altered reality.

 I felt like my body was a beacon for receiving agony from the universe—my very existence unfamiliar and too frail for words.
 I’ve spent years in the dusky, threshold state of agonizingly slow recovery.
 It has left me feeling that the veils between worlds—as well as between creatures in this world—is already a little too thin.
 It’s no stretch for me to imagine that strange and horrifying things could happen out of nowhere; skins could be shed, a random act of curiosity, pride or failing compassion could lead to perplexing and terrifying turns of event; to drawing the merciless gaze of a vengeful deity.The body is not for the faint of heart.
 It is a luxury to not need to consider your body, to not be aware of it at every turn.